usmanmushtaq97/google_pay/README.md

 A new Flutter project.

 ## Getting Started

-I read given Documents that you send yesterday.  it is about token integration and plan.
-Basically, Google Pay securely returns a payment token along with details about the purchase, which detail need send our backend.
-I understand how we Can Implement.
-I want to know scenario where you want to add and some discussion need.
-Need the below Details:
-Integration Requirement:
 we need the below json request.
 We can load  from Api or locally from json assets.
 Json request: